Arenig School: Wild Bohemians and Welsh Mountains

-A rollicking adventure with the Arenig School of automatic painting starring Augustus John, James Dickson Innes and Derwent Lees.
+Welcome to a rollicking adventure with the Arenig School of automatic painting starring Augustus John, James Dickson Innes, and Derwent Lees.

 Arenig Fawr is a majestic mountain in Snowdonia in Wales.
 Between 1911 and 1913 three unconventional artists lived and breathed the wild landscape here, possessed by the untamed spirit of the place, producing hundreds of paintings.

 Augustus John was a controversial Welsh painter, brother of Gwen John.
-A wealthy celebrity, he had wives, partners and many mistresses plus several children.
-James Dickson Innes was a lesser-known painter, also Welsh, and in poor health with TB, made worse by drinking, fighting and womanising.
+A wealthy celebrity, he had wives, partners, and many mistresses plus several children.
+James Dickson Innes was a lesser-known painter, also Welsh, and in poor health with tuberculosis, made worse by drinking, fighting, and womanizing.
 The third in this trio was Australian painter Derwent Lees whose wife Lyndra was a former model of Augustus John.
 All stays in the family.

-The British public was used to rather idealised and romanticised paintings of the wilderness.
+The British public was used to rather idealized and romanticized paintings of the wilderness.
 The Victorian academic world set tight constraints on what was acceptable.
 But then along came the Post-Impressionists and the Fauvists.
-Artists like Henri Matisse, Pablo Picasso, Georges Seurat, Vincent van Gogh, Paul Gauguin, and Paul Cezanne were storming the art world with their new styles, reacting against the naturalistic depictions of light and colour favoured by the Impressionists.
+Artists like Henri Matisse, Pablo Picasso, Georges Seurat, Vincent van Gogh, Paul Gauguin, and Paul Cezanne were storming the art world with their new styles, reacting against the naturalistic depictions of light and color favored by the Impressionists.

 But at this exact same time, in North Wales, Innes was touring the landscape, sleeping in the open, looking for something to paint.
 And he found it – the mountain known as Arenig Fawr.
 It is said that Edward Spenser based his epic 16th century poem The Faerie Queene here.
 For Innes, it was love at first sight.